-Cortona is a provincial town with all the elegance that goes with being provincial.
+Cortona is a provincial hilltop town with all the elegance that goes with being provincial.
 Put on the map by the movie Under the Tuscan Sun, this small town has charm.
 The Piazza Garibaldi is where you want to start.

-From here you can view Lake Trasimeno and vineyards for miles.
-From there, head to the Piazza della Repubblica where a clock tower shows you how slow time goes in provincial Italy.
-And, at the highest point of Arezzo you will find the Medici Fortress.
-From here you can really take in the views of the surrounding countryside.
+The town also boasts Santa Maria Della Pieve, a church built in the 1200s right in the piazza.
+And at the highest point of Arezzo, you will find the Medici Fortress.
+From here you can take in the views of the surrounding countryside.

-Best tour: this tour with GetYourGuide is by far the best tour to see both cities.
+Best tour: This tour with GetYourGuide is by far the best tour to see both cities.
 Efficient, intelligent, and you get to see all the best spots.
-Book in advance, they take small groups so it is best to book early.
+Book in advance.
+They take small groups, so it is best to book early.
 Book your tour to Arezzo and Cortona here.

-See Related: Hotel vs Motel vs Inn – What’s the Difference?
+See Related: Hotel vs. Motel vs. Inn – What’s the Difference?

 3. Assisi & Orvieto

-The Basilica of Saint Francis of Assisi has towering ceilings with hand painted frescoes.
-Many of the frescoes were destroyed during an earth quake in 1997, but it has been slowly restored.
+The Basilica of Saint Francis of Assisi has towering ceilings with hand-painted frescoes.
+Many of the frescoes were destroyed during an earthquake in 1997, but it has been slowly restored.

-You can adventure through tunnels built in the 1100s and climb to the top to see panoramic view of the Italian countryside.
+You can adventure through tunnels built in the 1100s and climb to the top to see a panoramic view of the Italian countryside.
 Whatever you do in Assisi, make sure to visit this spot and spark your imagination of fighting knights defending Assisi!

-These two cities are gorgeous and a must see for everyone who visits Italy.
+These two cities are gorgeous and a must-see for everyone who visits Italy.
 We hope you enjoy the views and the food!

 Distance from Rome: Assisi is about a two-hour drive from Rome.
 A train takes over five hours because you have to connect through Florence.
-The best way to get around is through a tour (see link below for the best tour!).
+The best way to get around is through a tour (see the link below for the best tour!).

 Best tour: book a day trip using this link for a discount.
-If you are looking for a private tour, maximum of 6 guests, book here.
-We highly recommend the private tour, that way you can make small adjustments and you get to know your local guide.
+If you are looking for a private tour, a maximum of 6 guests, book here.
+We highly recommend the private tour, that way you can make small adjustments and get to know your local guide.

-Capri is an island off the coast of Italy known for the Blue Lagoon.
+Capri is an island off the coast of Italy known for the Blue Grotto.
 Take a boat tour and get your camera ready-this is a picturesque island with fantastic views of the Italian coast and the ocean.

 Distance from Rome: 3 hours by train or car.

-1. San Gimignano & Siena
+2. San Gimignano & Siena

-Two beautiful renaissance cities just a short drive from each other.
+Two beautiful Renaissance cities just a short drive from each other in Southern Tuscany.
 What more can you ask for?
-San Gimignano is a historic walled city with medieval skyscrapers.
+San Gimignano is a medieval hill town with medieval skyscrapers.
 Yes, skyscrapers!

-Back in medieval times San Gimignano had the tallest buildings (outside the Vatican of course).
-Visiting San Gimignano is known for fantastic white wine.
-We recommend spending a half day here to take in the sun, sip white wine, and view medieval skyscrapers.
+In medieval times, San Gimignano had the tallest buildings (outside the Vatican).
+Visiting San Gimignano is known for its fantastic white wine.
+We recommend a half-day here to take in the sun, sip white wine, and view medieval skyscrapers.

 The square has restaurants and a historic tower that overlooks the entire city.
-Siena was also the banking the capital of Italy for a very long time.
-We recommend staying the afternoon and evening to watch the sunset.
+Siena was also the banking capital of Italy for a very long time.
+We recommend staying in the afternoon and evening to watch the sunset.

 How long to stay: Stay in each city for a day.
-San Gimignano only needs a half day, although a weekend is very relaxing.
+San Gimignano only needs a half-day, although a weekend is very relaxing.
 Siena is a great spot for a weekend, but you can also see the city in a half day.
-We spent two weeks in Siena and there was plenty to do.
+We spent two weeks in Siena, and there was plenty to do.

 Best Tour: the best tour is available here.
-You get to experience both cities in one day, with a fantastic guide and wonderful wine.
+You can experience both cities in one day with a fantastic guide and wonderful wine.